 Meals Breakfast, lunch

 Visit and learn about a salmon restoration project (fish ladder, counting trap) on the way to one of the world’s most spectacular seabird colonies at Cape St. Mary’s.
 Here we consider how to count a new variety of seabird… the gannet… and we study how they build their nests.
-With safety the overriding concern we also try to count the site’s murres and kittiwakes using the techniques we reviewed on Day 2.
+With safety the overriding concern we also try to count the site’s murres and kittiwakes using the ideas we talked about on Day 2.
 This site is the breeding ground for thousands of seabirds, including the continent’s third-largest gannet colony and the world’s most southerly breeding thick-billed murres.
-We get great views of gannets, kittiwakes, and murres with their eggs and/or chicks.
+We will listen to Carolyn’s warnings about keeping the kids away from the cliff edges but still get great views of gannets, kittiwakes, and murres with their eggs and/or chicks.
 The high sea cliffs serve as a perfect viewpoint to watch the whales cavort around their northern coastal feeding grounds.
 The driving on this day takes about four hours so we include a whale workshop that reviews the varieties of whale spotted over the program to date.
 What types did we see?
 How do they live?
 Why are they in Newfoundland?
 We look at and hold orca teeth, humpback baleen, other varieties of baleen, sperm whale teeth, whale bones, and other specimens as we ponder the whales of the world.
-We may return to our swimming hole and waterfalls if time allows.
+We may return to our swimming hole and waterfalls if time and weather allows.

 Meals Breakfast, lunch

-Today we experience life on the edge.
+Today Carolyn and the girls introduce you to life on the edge.
 We travel to the edge of North America by sea and we take a coastal walk while looking at how glaciers and geology have shaped the land.
 We also enjoy some time at leisure so families can explore or shop independently.
 We all gather together for our farewell dinner.

 Meals Breakfast, lunch, farewell Dinner

 Included Price includes all accommodations at the Delta St. John’s, six breakfasts, five lunches, two dinners, all transportation including airport transfers, all admissions including up to three boat trips, all hotel taxes, and luggage handling.
-This program will be led by marine educator and Wildland Tours president David Snow together with Angela Snow (14) and Jennifer Snow (12).
+This program will be led by marine educator and Wildland Tours president David Snow together with Catherine Hesson, RN, Victoria Hesson (16) and Margaret Hesson (14).
 If the number of participants is high enough additional program leaders will be provided.

 Not Included Transportation to and/or from Newfoundland

-Terms and Conditions*13 per cent Canada/Newfoundland Harmonized Sales Tax (HST) is not included.
-Non Canadians receive a FCTIP tax credit on their invoice from us and thus actually pay only 6.5% HST.
+Terms and Conditions*15 per cent Canada/Newfoundland Harmonized Sales Tax (HST) is not included.
+Non Canadians receive a FCTIP tax credit on their invoice from us and thus actually pay only 7.5% HST.